 - Obfuscating Stupidity: He acts incompetent so he can mask his attempts to kill the main characters as "accidents".
 As noted above, however, it proves detrimental to his spying mission, because it quickly earns him the dislike of Anakin and Rex.

 - Schrödinger's Canon: In Legends, he was stolen from Industial Automaton's factories and reprogrammed to serve as a mole by other Separatist spies at a Republic facility.
+Nothing is mentioned of this in the canon, although the fact he is The Mole implies it still happened.

 Dr. Nuvo Vindi